Stop Dog From Digging Home Remedy. A Helpful & Useful Guide.

 Lemon juice and vinegar

-For some reasons, dogs hate the smell of vinegar as well as that of lemon juice.
+For some reason, dogs hate the smell of vinegar as well as that of lemon juice.
 This makes the two ingredients quite effective in controlling digging dogs.
 However, you cannot apply the two directly because the sun will burn the blades of the grass.
 Instead, you should add equal amounts of water to both vinegar and lemon juice.
 You should then spray around your fence or the perimeter of your lawn.

 This will deter your dog from digging to escape your homestead, or even digging in your lawn.